Father Augustine “Gus” Giella

 SUMMARY OF SEXUAL ABUSE ALLEGATIONS AGAINST FATHER AUGUSTINE “GUS” GIELLA

-In February 2019, the Archdiocese of Newark released its list of priests that it determined were credibly accused of sexually abusing children.
+In February 2019, the Archdiocese of Newark released a list of priests credibly accused of sexually abusing children.
 It included Fr.
 Augustine “Gus” Giella, who it said was the subject of “multiple” allegations of abuse.
-The Archdiocese of Newark provided no details about the allegations, such as the age/gender of the victims or Giella’s assignments at the time of the abuse.
+No details about the allegations, such as the age/gender of the victims or Fr.
+Giella’s assignments at the time of the abuse were disclosed.